naorovel/Domain-Adaptive-Learning-for-Water-Body-Extraction/README.md

 # Domain-Adaptive Learning for Water Body Extraction

 ## Setup
-This repository is Dockerized - meaning that all dependencies are contained inside a Docker container.
+All dependencies for this repository are contained inside `environment.yml`.
 This makes it easy to run and install necessary dependencies for this repository without worrying about version management between team members.
+If you need to add dependencies, please update the  `environment.yml` using `conda env update --file environment.yml --prune`.

-If us
+To create the environment needed to run this repository, please ensure that your machine supports CUDA 11.6 and above.
+This can be checked by running `...`.

-To build the Docker image, run the following in the terminal:
+Then we can create the environment by running:
-`docker build -t domain_adaptive_water_body_extraction .`
+`conda create -f environment.yml`.

-To run the code through the main entrypoint in the Docker container:
+Activate the environment by running:
-`docker run -p 5000:5000 domain_adaptive_water_body_extraction`
+`conda activate DALWBE`.